haricharanvihari/extensive_ag/S4_AG/README.md

 # Market Gainer AI (Market Intelligence System)

-Market Gainer AI is a sophisticated market intelligence system that combines a Firefox extension for real-time data scraping with a Python-based MCP (Model Context Protocol) server.
+Market Gainer AI is a market intelligence system that combines a Firefox extension for real-time data scraping with a MCP (Model Context Protocol) server.
 It features an interactive dashboard that visualizes private company 52-week gainers using high-performance charts and agentic reasoning simulations.

 ## Project Description